-EyeSight has this week taken the wraps off it new gesture based control system for Microsoft’s Windows 8 operating system, which has been in development for sometime, and will provide users with new ways to control the latest Windows8 OS when it arrives later this year.
+EyeSight has this week taken the wraps off its new gesture-based control system for Microsoft’s Windows 8 operating system, which has been in development for some time.
+This innovative system will provide users with new ways to control the latest Windows 8 OS when it arrives later this year.

 “The Windows 8 user-interface has been designed beautifully for touch,” commented Gideon Shmuel, CEO, eyeSight Mobile Technologies, “and OEMs are now hungry for a simple-to-integrate, mass market answer to touch-free control.
 And as hardware-based solutions incur significant costs, time and real-estate issues, software is clearly the best way to achieve this.”